 Abstract method.

 This is the only method that needs to be implemented to make a working interface.

 Given the parameters the interface must then produce a new cost.
 This may occur by running an experiment or program.
-If you wish to abruptly end this interface for whatever reason please raise the exception InterfaceInterrupt, which will then be safely caught.
+If an error is raised by this method, the optimization will halt.